slimebathtub/SMCCDhackathon/README.md

 python manage.py migrate
 ```

-- To create an admin user: ( If you are not sure what is admin user, you can don't create first and ask @liyixin)
+- To create an admin user:
 ```bash
 python manage.py createsuperuser
 ```
+( If you're unsure about what an admin user is, ask @liyixin before creating one)